Donitzo/godot-simple-portal-system/README.md

 Raycasting through portals can be complex.
 To simplify this, a built-in raycasting function is provided.

-Define a function with this signature:
+Define a function with this signature, in which you do your own raycasting against non-portal objects:

 ```gd
 func _handle_raycast(from:Vector3, dir:Vector3, segment_distance:float, recursive_distance:float, recursions:int) -> bool: